ahmedraad/bunny-stream-ios/README.md

 **Customizing Player:**

 You can customize the BunnyStreamPlayer by passing custom icons.
-Other costumizations like primary color, font, handling control visibilty, captions, heatmap can be controlled from the BunnyNet dashboard.
+Other costumizations like primary color, font, handling control visibilty, captions, heatmap can be controlled from the Bunny dashboard.

 ```swift
 extension BunnyStreamPlayer {